 I have been teaching in Leicester Schools for 35 years.
-I started as an NQT in the county and moved over to the City several years later.
-Whilst My children were young I worked as a supply teacher all over the county, in many different schools with many different ages groups from nursery to Yr6.
+I started as an NQT in the county and moved to the city several years later.
+Whilst my children were young, I worked as a supply teacher all over the county in many different schools with many different age groups from nursery to Yr 6.
 I covered short-term and long-term contracts.
-As my children grew older I took on class teacher responsibilities at Catherine Infant School.
-I have been a subject leader, was one of the first cohort to undertake the SENDCo award and was SENDCo for 7 years.
+As my children grew, I took on class teacher responsibilities at Catherine Infant School.
+I was a subject leader, one of the first cohort to undertake the SENDCo award and a SENDCo for 7 years.
 I was appointed as Deputy Headteacher for 3 years and have been the current Headteacher of Catherine Infant for the last 5 years.
-During this time I have led the school through an Ofsted subject fact finding visit for Science and Healthy Eating, a 1 day S8 Ofsted and in 2019, under the new framework, a 2 day S5 Ofsted where we achieved an outstanding grading.
-My personal interests in education have centered very much on early years and Infant education I have particular interest in SEND, fueled by a struggle in finding the right help for my dyslexic son years ago.
-As a leader I strive to ensure every child is nurtured, has an exciting and challenging learning experience, and is as well prepared as possible for the next stages in their learning career.
+During this time, I led the school through an Ofsted subject fact-finding visit for Science and Healthy Eating, a 1-day S8 Ofsted and, in 2019, under the new framework, a 2-day S5 Ofsted where we achieved an Outstanding grading.
+My personal interests in education have centred very much on Early Years and infant education.
+I have particular interest in SEND, fueled by the struggle in finding the right help for my dyslexic son years ago.
+As a leader, I strive to ensure every child is nurtured, has an exciting and challenging learning experience and is as well prepared as possible for the next stages in their learning career.

 Voluntary Non-Executive Director